My ‘Woman of Substance’ for March is known as the “fairy godmother of...

 Once you create an account at Winser London you can personalise your address book and add favorites to your Wish List with ease!

-Born in Helensburgh, Scotland, Kim was the youngest and first female Director of Marks & Spencer, Chief Executive of Pringle of Scotland, CEO of Aquascutum, Chairman of Agent Provocateur, not to mention advisor to Natalie Massenet at Net-a-Porter, Trustee of the Natural History Museum and Independent Non-Executive Director (INED) of the luxury Peninsula Hotel and Property group.
+Born in Helensburgh, Scotland, Kim was the youngest and first female Director of Marks & Spencer, Chief Executive of Pringle of Scotland, CEO of Aquascutum, Chairman of Agent Provocateur, not to mention advisor to Natalie Massenet at Net-a-Porter.
+Kim was appointed by Theresa May, Prime Minister as Trustee of the Natural History Museum and she is Independent Non-Executive Director (INED) of the luxury Peninsula Hotel and Property group.

 Kim works with specific family funds on investments and also devotes time to advising aspiring young business individuals to help them achieve their goals.

 She supports various charities including working with HRH The Prince of Wales with The Prince's Trust.
 Kim was asked to sit on The Good Work Commission for the government alongside selected other businessmen such as John Varley, then Chairman of Barclays.
 She works with students at Central Saint Martin's and Heriot-Watt University and is a regular contributor to Forbes.

 Kim was awarded a Doctorate by Heriot-Watt University in 2002 for her work in the British textile industry and an Order of the British Empire (OBE) by Her Majesty The Queen for her services to the British fashion and retail industry in 2006.